fakeveliu/fakeveliu.github.io/docs/projects/Dreamwriter.md

 ## Pre-production ##
 Designing my own character was the very first task in the project.
 At that time, I had a pretty high expectation about what I could accomplish later, so I came up with a relatively detailed design about the character and the world he lives in.

 My character's name is Nate.
 He's a dead soul residing in what's called *the Afterlife*, a place that people in his world go to after death.
 In the Afterlife, everyone does the same job of composing dreams for the living ones, called *Dreamwriting*.
 Nate is the kind of person who had a miserable life before death but responds with kindness to everyone he works for.
-The reason behind this is another long story to tell, which proved to be too much for a 30-second film, but I thought hard into it anyway - To me, extra work is always better than insufficient work.
-You can see in the illustration below that I even included a description about what the writing accesories should look like.
+The reason behind this is another long story to tell - it turned out that such detail was too much for a short film, but I thought hard about it anyway.
+* The initial concept illustration (in which I even included a description about what the writing accessories should look like)

 ![character design](../media/dreamwriter/dreamwriter-002.png)

 Later in the semester, I started storyboarding for the final film.
 The main goal here was to tell a story that others could understand using as few frames as possible while keeping it consitent with the character and world design.
+I decided to go with a typical day in Nate's life.
 ![story](../media/dreamwriter/dreamwriter-005.png)

 ## Using Maya ##